-Provided here are the course descriptions for the classes offered in the Classical Studies Minor.
+Provided here are the course descriptions for the classes offered in the Classical and Medieval Studies Minor.

 GREK 2010 - Intermediate Ancient Greek I (3) / GREK 2020 - Intermediate Ancient Greek II (3)

 Prerequisites: GREK 1020.
 Continued study of grammar and syntax.
 Acquaint students with the great prose writers of fifth-century (B.C.E.)
 Athens.
 Readings may include Herodotus, Histories, Demosthenes, On the Crown, and selected dialogues of Plato.